ntluongg/TTS2-Test-Time-Scaling-for-Flow-Based-Text-to-Speech/README.md

 ## Citation

-This project is built upon the original **F5-TTS** codebase.
-If you use our work or the original F5-TTS in your research, please cite the original F5-TTS paper:
+This project is built upon the original **F5-TTS** and **E2 TTS** codebases and architectures.
+If you use our work, please cite the original papers:
 ```
 @article{chen-etal-2024-f5tts,
       title={F5-TTS: A Fairytaler that Fakes Fluent and Faithful Speech with Flow Matching},